 Research Implemented by IPA: Yes

 Burkina Faso has a strong history of peaceful coexistence among ethnic and religious groups, but in recent years has seen a rise in organized violence by Islamic extremists and fracturing of old forms of social solidarity.
-This pilot study is assessing the effectiveness of a new EU-funded project to strengthen social trust and rebuild communal norms of tolerance.
-Through a curricular intervention administered in schools and youth clubs, this study assesses the effectiveness of individual-level (building self-esteem and self-confidence) and community-level (encouraging social cohesion through emphasizing shared identities) factors on inter-communal trust and the willingness of individuals to rely on non-violent solutions to local disputes.
-This research will inform future work seeking to disentangle the effect of various factors on these outcomes, while also collecting important baseline data in a data-scarce, but increasingly vital, context.
+This pilot study assessed the effectiveness of an EU-funded project to strengthen social trust and rebuild communal norms of tolerance.
+Through a curricular intervention administered in schools and youth clubs, this study assessed the effectiveness of individual-level (building self-esteem and self-confidence) and community-level (encouraging social cohesion through emphasizing shared identities) factors on inter-communal trust and the willingness of individuals to rely on non-violent solutions to local disputes.
+The research aimed to inform future work seeking to disentangle the effect of various factors on these outcomes, while also collecting important baseline data in a data-scarce, but increasingly vital, context.

 Read the published paper here.